 The Designers Committee strives to organize efforts that are of interest or concern to designers by working to inform, educate, track industry trends, and share experiences as they relate to design.
 They wish to connect the Design Community and give a platform to share workplace issues and experiences.
 Ultimately, the Design Committee will serve as a resource and a community to help designers of the animation industry thrive.
 Chairs: Carl Beau, Steve Eat & Jessica Marfisi

 The Family And Membership (FAM) Committee is dedicated to outreach, advocacy, and member activism, while also providing a community and resources in support of member and family wellness.
 Chairs: Kristin Donner & Kyle Neswald

 The Afternoon of Remembrance is an annual, free, non-denominational ceremony to honor all the members of our animation community who died the previous year.
 It is not meant to supplant private family services.
 Just a way for our animation community to come together to remember our friends and colleagues.
 The committee plans, organizes and oversees the event.
 Chair: Tom Sito

 Political Action League

 The Political Action League exists to support the IATSE PAC fund.
 Our mission is to educate our members regarding political activities and legislation that threaten our Union, members, benefits, and the compensation we seek to defend and advance.
-Chairs: Robert St. Pierre & Steve Kaplan
+Chair: Steve Kaplan

 The Storyboard Committee’s mission is to facilitate a thriving community of events, resources, sub-committees, and channels of communication for a healthy culture and to best represent the storyboarding craft and its needs in negotiations.
 Chairs: Jake Hollander & Sydney Sharp